devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step4.md

 };
 </pre>

 Switch back to the second terminal to compile the angular app and run the frontend server.
+This process may take some time.
 `ng serve --host 0.0.0.0 --disable-host-check`{{execute T2}}

 Check out the application.
 Open the 'Application' tab or click on the following link to open the application in a new browser tab.